Eggplant203/CardVerse/README.md

 ---

-**🎮 Ready to create your epic cards?
-Start by uploading any photo and let the AI transform it into a powerful card!**
+**🎮 Ready to create epic cards?
+Upload any photo and let AI transform it into a powerful card!**